A Real-Time Solver For Time-Optimal Control Of Omnidirectional Robots with Bounded Acceleration: Solving TOC-ORBA by Nonlinear Least Squares Optimization

 For an initial guess of the parameters, we project the initial and goal velocities onto the displacement vector of the start and goal locations, and solve the corresponding one-dimensional time-optimal control problem.
 Regardless of the initialized parameters, non-linear least-squares optimization is not guaranteed to find a correct solution if the cost function contains local minima.

-\figref{fs2} shows a visualization of $F_{\mathrm{BV}}$ for an example TOC-ORBA problem where the robot starts from the origin at rest and must end at $x_1=1, x_2 = 0, v_1 = -2, v_2 = 4$ with unit acceleration.
+\figref{fs2} shows a visualization of $F_{\mathrm{BV}}$ for an example TOC-ORBA problem.
 The global minimum is in the center of the center panel, and there is a local minimum in the area near $T=0$. \figref{paths} shows the path corresponding to the local minimum, which was obtained by running the nonlinear least-squares solver from a random initial guess.